Nurses in Switzerland: stressed out and underpaid

 The lack of staff is confirmed by the Swiss Hospitals’ Association (H+external link), which acknowledges the physical and mental burden weighing on employees 24 hours a day, seven days a week.

-The causes of short staffing are various, swissinfo.ch was told in an e-mail from Stefan Althaus, head of communication for H+.
+The causes of short staffing are various, swissinfo.ch was told in an e-mail from Dorit Djelid, head of communication for H+.
 “With patients aging and the multi-morbidity that goes with that trend, the shortfall in nursing care is getting worse.
 For years now, Switzerland has been training too few people at professional level in nursing care, and the solution has been to recruit abroad.
 Furthermore, the nursing profession is a very stressful one, and the attrition rate is higher than in other occupations, which just serves to aggravate the shortage,” he says.

 H+ also points out, though, that between 2011 and 2018 nursing staff in hospitals and clinics increased by 14%, versus an increase in the number of hospitalisations of 7%.
 “To claim that we have to do more and more with fewer staff is thus mistaken in the case of most institutions.
 The number of nurses per patient has remained constant and in some places it has even increased.
-The documentation tasks have increased, though, due to computerisation in the nursing sector,” says Althaus.
+The documentation tasks have increased, though, due to computerisation in the nursing sector,” says Djelid.

 The Swiss Health Observatory also emphasises that the indicators regarding staffing since 2013 have shown there is stability of employment in hospitals.
 However, Clémence Merçay of the Observatory admits: “We know next to nothing about how the proportion of patient contact has been evolving in comparison with administrative tasks.”

 Trade unionists accuse them of putting economic considerations before the welfare of staff, while H+ retorts that hospitals have to cope with the same economic restrictions as other industries.
-“But unlike the private sector, hospitals are subject to a system of set fees and services which give them little room to manoeuvre given their rather meagre financial resources,” says Althaus.
+“But unlike the private sector, hospitals are subject to a system of set fees and services which give them little room to manoeuvre given their rather meagre financial resources,” says Djelid.
 This is a situation that concerns all the professional categories in hospitals, not just nurses.

 The two sides seem to agree on one point: the government keeps tightening hospitals’ purse strings.
 “The reductions in fees imposed by the federal government, and initiatives calling for reduced costs, would be an example.
-From the hospitals’ point of view, the resources we have are clearly insufficient to meet the needs in terms of nursing care and to boost training here in Switzerland,” says Althaus.
+From the hospitals’ point of view, the resources we have are clearly insufficient to meet the needs in terms of nursing care and to boost training here in Switzerland,” says Djelid.

 One nurse in three is from abroad